mayankpriy/Python-Dojo/python_roadmap_2025.md

 # 🐍 Python Roadmap 2025: Core Python Mastery

-> **A step-by-step, table-based guide to mastering core Python, from absolute beginner to advanced, with official documentation links and subtopic breakdowns.**
+> **A step-by-step, table-based guide to mastering core Python, from absolute beginner to expert, with official documentation links and subtopic breakdowns.**

 ---